-The Intel Puma 6/7 chip that is used in the devices listed -here- has a a serious security issue that has not been addressed to date.
+The Intel Puma 6/7 chip that is used in the devices listed -here- has a a serious security issue that has been partially addressed and the firmware update rolled out to some devices and some ISPs.
 It allows a attacker to shut down your connection at will for as long as they want and the only way out from under the attack is to buy a different modem or change your IP.
-The ISP cant block the attack.
 It is a unpatched 0-day exploit that has no current mitigation with published code anyone can download and target other users.
-This issue was first reported in the press months ago and to date Intel has not fixed the issue and only Netgear has issued a urgent security alert about it.
-The issue can cause the modem to not be able to transmit or receive any data for as long as the attacker wants.
+This issue was first reported in the press YEARS ago and to date Intel has not addressed all the issues and only a small set of devices on some ISPs have been updated.

 There is a published exploit ( program) that allows even non technical users to attack Puma 6/7 based modems/gateways - here -

 In addition to the DoS mentioned above, there's also a memory corruption DoS which causes a full modem reboot.
 The details of this attack have not yet been published while a patch is being worked on.

 I have testing done with pingplotter shown -here-